Atom Interferometer Tests of Dark Matter: Direct Detection with Atom Interferometers

 We say that an atom interferometer has sensitivity to a given DM model when the estimated signal is larger than the expected noise (\textit{i.e.,} we set a signal-to-noise threshold of 1).
 Thus, the overall sensitivity to a given cross section is given by solving for the cross section in the equation:

-where $X$ denotes either the decoherence, $s$, or the phase, $\phi$. $X_{\rm{bkg}}$ is the average value of either observable without any DM scattering effects, while $\sigma_X$ is the noise for each observable.
+where $X$ denotes either the visibility, $V$, or the phase, $\phi$. $X_{\rm{bkg}}$ is the average value of either observable without any DM scattering effects, while $\sigma_X$ is the noise for each observable.
 We note that we do not study backgrounds here such as cosmic rays and solar photons.
 Ref.~\cite{Kunjummen2022} claimed, via an order of magnitude estimate, that the decoherence between atom clouds caused by cosmic rays are not a significant background.
 Solar photons, in the forward scattering limit, could be a background source for phase shifts due to their lower energies (which can mimic dark matter kinematics) and high fluxes.
 However, their interaction rate will be suppressed because the atom clouds are neutral, with interactions occurring through the polarizability, which is generally suppressed.
 We leave detailed study for future work, but note in the interim that our reach curves can be simply re-scaled with the background event rate.

 First, we consider the decoherence sensitivity.
-The background for the experiment, $s_{\rm{bkg}}$, is given as a function of the fringe visibility, $V$, through: $s_{\rm{bkg}} = \ln(V^{-1})$.
-If there is no decoherence, then $V = 1$; however, most interferometers have at least some decoherence from environmental effects.
-A conservative fringe visibility factor is $V = 0.5$ \citep{Riedel2017}, which we will use for all of our experiments.
-We assume that, per measurement, the visibility noise is $\sigma_V/V = 0.1$, which corresponds to $\sigma_s = 0.1$ per measurement.
-We also assume that $\sigma_s$ will scale with the number of measurements, $N_{\rm{meas}}$, as: $\sigma_s \propto N_{\rm{meas}}^{-1/2}$.
+In the absence of decoherence, environmental effects, and systematics, $V = 1$.
+The sensitivity to any visibility change, per shot, is limited by the irreducible quantum noise limit (QNL),

+Modern atom interferometers have demonstrated detection sensitivity on the QNL level (see, \textit{e.g.},~\cite{bize2005cold}).
+In this work, we assume that all proposed missions could operate at the quantum limit, and thus the noise of the visibility is given by the equation above.
+We also assume that $\sigma_V$ will scale with the number of measurements, $N_{\rm{meas}}$, as: $\sigma_V \propto N_{\rm{meas}}^{-1/2}$.
 As we discuss further in the next subsection, $N_{\rm meas}$ is the number of drop times accumulated over the run-time (assumed to be 1 year) of the experiment.